 - brown sugar because it adds a delicious caramel-like undertone.
 When in doubt – I use brown sugar whenever possible because of the delicious flavor it adds.

-Now because we’re making a coffee cake, we want the batter to be very thick and the cake should be moist & dense in texture.
-To keep it moist we’re using oil, 3 eggs and sour cream in addition to the pumpkin.
-Because the batter is very thick, be careful not to over mix it or else it’ll become tough.
-After whisking together the flour, spices & leaveners; then whisking together the oil, eggs, sour cream & pumpkin; everything gets gently folded together with a spatula or wooden spoon.
+Pro Tip: Because the batter is very thick, be careful not to over mix it or else the cake can get tough.
 If there’s lumps in the batter feel free to whisk it together with a few strokes – but be careful not to get overzealous.
 No need to be whisk happy here.

-Then our pumpkin sour cream coffee cake batter is poured into a 9×13 inch pan (you’ll be happy that this recipe makes A LOT of cake), the streusel is crumbled on top, and it’s baked in the oven for about 35-40 minutes.
-Because this cake is so dense – I find the trick of inserting a toothpick to test when it’s done baking doesn’t always work.
+Then the batter is poured into a 9×13 inch pan (you’ll be happy that this recipe makes A LOT of cake), the streusel is crumbled on top, and it’s baked in the oven for about 35-40 minutes.
 If you’re unsure if the cake is done yet, you can also give the pan a little nudge and see if the cake wobbles in the centre.
 If there’s a wobble then it’s still gooey in the center and it’s not done yet.

-Then we’ll drizzle on the glaze, and get to work enjoying a delicious slice of this coffee cake.
+Then drizzle on the glaze, and get to work enjoying a delicious slice of cake.
 Happy fall!

 At the end of the day – here’s my main advice:

-- Make sure your 9×13 inch pan has high enough sides (about 2 inches or more), otherwise the cake could overflow
+- Make sure your 9×13 inch pan has high enough sides, otherwise, the cake could overflow

-- Room temperature eggs & sour cream make it easier for everything to mix together evenly
+- Room temperature eggs & sour cream make it easier to mix everything together

 - Make sure to use pure pumpkin instead of pumpkin pie filling